iq-motion-control/iq-module-communication-doc/docs/vertiq_testing_tool/vertiq_testing_tool_start_guide.rst

 #.
 The :purple:`Control Panel` section contains widgets to configure specific parameters and to control your module.
 The Control Panel on each tab contains different widgets.

-In the ESC Input tab shown above, the Control Panel contains the same parameters necessary to configure your module for use with a flight controller as in this :ref:`Control Center example <flight_controller_config_with_control_center>`.

 .. note::
     .. image:: ../_static/vertiq_testing_tool_pictures/module_id_widget.png